theochino/RepMyBlock/README.md

 # OutragedDems
 Website to put an end to the Society of St. Tammany in New York City.

+If you want to help in the devellopement of the project, check the Wiki section of GitHub: https://github.com/theochino/RepMyBlock/wiki

 Great history: https://en.wikipedia.org/wiki/Tammany_Hall<BR>
 Martin Scorsese made a movie that illustrated the power of the Society of St. Tammany while everyone was fighting: https://youtu.be/NUco72Sxokk